ChrisChasm/prayers/README.txt

 == Description ==
 Lets an organization share, update, and manage prayer requests via their website.

 Frontend (read anonymous) users can submit requests via an embeddable prayer form using the shortcode [prayer_form].
-They can also click a \"pray\" button that lets the original poster know their request has been prayed for by someone else.
+They can also click a "pray" button that lets the original poster know their request has been prayed for by someone else.
 Each request displays a count of how many times it has been prayed for.
 All requests can be categorized and tagged like a post.

 Authorized users can track and manage prayer requests via a custom admin page.
 They can approve requests, mark them as answered as well as look at several other pieces of information stored with each request like geolocation data (displayable on a frontend map).